-Because many areas in Dalton are nearly "built-out," to improve the current housing stock infill development opportunities should be identified and cultivated. particularly those downtown near and other activity nodes.
+Because many areas in Dalton are nearly "built-out," to improve the current housing stock infill development opportunities should identified and be cultivated. particularly those near downtown and other activity nodes.

 Source: Environics Analytics

 AVERAGE WEEKLY WAGES

 - Without appropriate new housing options, higher wage earners in Dalton often choose to live outside of the county. - The county is in the 94th percentile for wages in Georgia, but only 62nd percentile for incomes. - A wider variety of new housing options in Whitfield is possible due to the prevalence of higher income jobs in the county.